-Source: Mortgage Bankers Association, National Delinquency Survey press releases issued February 16, 2012 and November 17, 2011.
+Source: Based on Mortgage Bankers Association, National Delinquency Survey press releases issued May 16, 2012 and February 16, 2012.
 Includes loans that are at least one payment past due but does not include loans in foreclosure, seasonally adjusted.
+(1)(2)